symfony/symfony-docs/workflow/introduction.rst

 Example
 ~~~~~~~

-A pull request starts in an initial "start" state, a state for e.g. running
+A pull request starts in an initial "start" state, then a state "test" for e.g. running
-tests on Travis.
+tests on continuous integration stack.
 When this is finished, the pull request is in the "review"
 state, where contributors can require changes, reject or accept the
 pull request.
 At any time, you can also "update" the pull request, which
-will result in another Travis run.
+will result in another continuous integration run.

 .. image:: /_images/components/workflow/pull_request.png